Dr Louisa Buckingham

 Hanadi Qawar. (in progress) Learning Arabic in Auckland.
 (Main supervisor).

 Zahir Shah. (in progress) The linguistic landscape of Pakistan.
 (Main supervisor).

 Engy Farouk Abdel Baky. (in progress).
 A Study of Twitter feminist discourse in Egypt from a critical discourse analysis perspective.
 (Main supervisor).

-Phuong Le Thi Ngoc. (in progress) A genre analysis and corpus analysis into Mechanical Engineering research articles: Rhetorical structures and phraseology (Co-supervisor).
+Phuong Le Thi Ngoc.
+2020.
+A genre analysis and corpus analysis into Mechanical Engineering research articles: Rhetorical structures and phraseology (Co-supervisor).

 Completed MA supervision

 Haichao Wang.
 2021.
 Teaching literature in China.
 MA diss.
 (UoA).